How to Analyze A/B Test Results and Statistical Significance in A/B Testing

-Today, we will walk you through the process of analyzing results for an A/B test.
+But since you are already here, we will walk you through the process of analyzing results for an A/B test.
 All the tips we give on this article can be applied to any A/B testing tool –but we recommend that you try out the tool made by marketers, for marketers, FigPii.

 Defining A/B testing

 A/B testing, also known as split testing, is the process of comparing two different versions of a web page or email so as to determine which version generates more conversions.

 According to our State of AB testing report, we conducted, 71% of online companies run two or more A/B tests every month.
 For many CRO Agencies, A/B testing is a decision-making tool that helps reveal the elements that have the highest impact on the overall conversion rate on a site.
 Simply put, split-testing gives empirical validation to your design decisions.

 The potential benefits of using an A/B testing are:

 Before coming up with any variations to compare on a split test, a lot of user research has to be done.
 In fact, at Invesp, 70% of the time we spend working on a Conversion Rate Optimization project evolves around qualitative and quantitative research.
 The research is done so that we understand the issues and problems, learn what users want, how they want it, etc. Basically you want to learn as much as you can about your users.

 For instance, let’s say that during your research you noticed that most of your users are women who belong to the 24-34 age group.
 So, based on these research findings, you’d want to test a copy that would appeal and resonate with that type of audience.

 Looking at the above example, it’s clear to conclude that A/B testing is informed by research.